kklimonda/neutron/doc/source/stadium/guidelines.rst

   <http://docs.openstack.org/releases/>`_.
 * A sub-project owner should add the next milestone to the Launchpad series, or if a new series is required, create the new series and a new milestone.
-* Finally a sub-project owner should send an email to the openstack-announce mailing list announcing the new release.

 .. note::